It's a Great Day to Be Alive: Inspiration and early versions

 The inspiration for the song came after Scott had injured his back and was unable to do anything but lie on his back for a week.
 When he was finally able to sit up again and prepare some food for himself, he came to the realization that "it was the most blessed thing to do such simple things."

 The song was originally recorded by American country music artist Jon Randall, whose version was to have been included on an album titled Great Day to Be Alive, which would have been released in the late 1990s via BNA Records.
-Randall's album remained unreleased until 2023.
+Randall's album remains unreleased.

 The song was also recorded in the mid-1990s by The Sky Kings, an American country-rock supergroup consisting of Bill Lloyd, Rusty Young, and John Cowan.
 This version was unreleased until Rhino Handmade released the compilation From Out Of The Blue in 2000.

 Scott also released his own version of the song on his 1997 album, Aloha From Nashville.